 Helps manage the custom field list and helps define (at a resource, task, or project level) which fields are required or not required.

-Can be used for OLAP database data filtering from any of the 13 OLAP cubes created from Project Server’s reporting database or a hypercube built by an end user against Project Server data.
+Can be used for Online Analytical Processing (OLAP) database data filtering from any of the 13 OLAP cubes created from Project Server’s reporting database or a hypercube built by an end user against Project Server data.

-Allows for Enterprise-wide consistency and support different processes, forms and fields for different areas and groups.
+Allows for enterprise-wide consistency and support different processes, forms, and fields for different areas and groups.

-Supports the assignment of Users – to none, one or multiple departments.
-Note that Departments are not tied to the Resource Breakdown Structure or RBS directly.
+Supports the assignment of users to none, one, or multiple departments.
+Note that Departments are not tied directly to the resource breakdown structure.

-Portfolio Drivers and Driver prioritization can be associated with departments.
-Driver prioritization can be associated with specific departments, or they can be open for use with any analysis.
+Portfolio drivers and driver prioritization can be associated with departments.
+Driver prioritization can be associated with specific departments, or the prioritization settings can be open for use with any analysis.

 Using Custom Fields in Strategic Analysis

 Project stakeholders and management often have difficulty identifying relevant project information across a portfolio of projects.
-Project Server 2010 offers six types of custom enterprise fields at the Task, Resource, and Project level (including an unlimited number of Cost, Date, Duration, Flag, Number, and Text fields).
+Project Server 2010 offers six types of custom enterprise fields at the task, resource, and project level (including an unlimited number of Cost, Date, Duration, Flag, Number, and Text fields).

-Enterprise Custom Fields can use Lookup Tables, including hierarchical (for text) with code-masks.
-Formulas and Graphical indicators can also be used with enterprise custom fields.
+Enterprise custom fields can use lookup tables, including hierarchical selection(for text)[AU: is a noun missing?] with code-masks.
+Formulas and graphical indicators can also be used with enterprise custom fields.
 Microsoft Project Server 2010 calculates the values of formulas for project, task, and resource custom fields when a project is published.

 An example of using a custom calculated field to derive a common project “value” score is shown in Figure 9.24.

-Figure 9.24: Formula to Create Common Value (Source: Advisicon) [09-24-formulaToCreateCommonValue.eps]
+Figure 9.24 Formula to Create Common Value [09-24-formulaToCreateCommonValue.eps]

+Source: Advisicon

 The value of using a formula to derive a common currency for each project is that the resulting number indicates how much net new cash you can expect from the project (i.e. the project’s value to the bottom line).